 However, Russell Holland, barrister and education specialist at Michelmores, says that schools are already good at only keeping the data they need.

 “Schools don’t just collect data because it’s fun, you’d hope.
 Schools are collecting data because they need it to run a school," he says.
 "That’s why I think, for schools, it is very much about upgrading and thinking about where there may be risks.

 With the potential for a sanction, or worse, a fine, from the Information Commissioner’s Office (ICO) hanging over the school in the event of a data breach, disciplinary policies will need to reflect the increased importance that data privacy has gained.

 Dai Durbridge, education specialist and partner at law firm Browne Jacobson, explains that if training is delivered properly, then data breaches should become a part of disciplinary processes.

 “Data breaches don’t really feature within disciplinary policies," he says.

 “Taking a laptop home, leaving it in the car with the password written on a Post-it note on the inside of the screen is going to be [worthy of] a serious disciplinary action.
 So in terms of the governance structure and the management of the school data, management of privacy needs to move up the importance scale.”

 Finally, leaders need to regularly check in with how GDPR is being implemented nationally and which actions the ICO is taking.
 The regulations are likely to evolve over time, so keep up to date.
-This hub page will bring you regular updates.
+Tes News will bring you regular updates.